Speed up models by compiling them

 When your training suddenly becomes slow, it’s probably because PyTorch is recompiling the model!
 Here are some common scenarios when this can happen:

-• Your Trainer code switches from training to validation/testing and the input shape changes, triggering a recompilation.
+• Your training code includes an evaluation step on a different dataset, or you are using a Trainer that switches from training to validation/testing and the input shape changes, triggering a recompilation.

 • Your dataset size is not divisible by the batch size, and the dataloader has drop_last=False (the default).
 The last batch in your training loop will be smaller and trigger a recompilation.